mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Therefore:

-**When a concrete analogy to the system emerges that captures the imagination of team** **members and seems to lead thinking in a useful direction, adopt it as a large-­‐scale** **structure.
+**When a concrete analogy to the system emerges that captures the imagination of team** **members and seems to lead thinking in a useful direction, adopt it as a large-scale** **structure.
 Organize the design around this metaphor and absorb it into the ubiquitous** **language.
 The system metaphor should both facilitate communication about the system** **and guide development of it.
 This increases consistency in different parts of the system,** **potentially even across different bounded contexts.
 But because all metaphors are inexact,** **continually reexamine the metaphor for overextension or inaptness, and be ready to drop** **it if it gets in the way. **

 ### Responsibility Layers

-In object-­‐oriented design, individual objects are assigned narrow sets of related responsibilities.
-Responsibility-­‐driven design also applies to larger scales.
+In object-oriented design, individual objects are assigned narrow sets of related responsibilities.
+Responsibility-driven design also applies to larger scales.

 When each individual object has handcrafted responsibilities, there are no guidelines, no uniformity, and no ability to handle large swaths of the domain together.
 To give coherence to a large model, it is useful to impose some structure on the assignment of those responsibilities.

 Therefore:

 **Look at the conceptual dependencies in your model and the varying rates and sources of** **change of different parts of your domain.
 If you identify natural strata in the domain, cast** **them as broad abstract responsibilities.
-These responsibilities should tell a story of the** **high-­‐level purpose and design of your system.
+These responsibilities should tell a story of the** **high-level purpose and design of your system.
 Refactor the model so that the** **responsibilities of each domain object, aggregate, and module fit neatly within the** **responsibility of one layer. **

 ### Knowledge Level